FAIMS/burial-mounds-web/README.md

 - _assets_ folder contain the CSS, Javascript used in the project and also images that is used for the site such as the logo and default images for records.
 - *\_data* contains the configuration YAML files for the project.
 - *\_images* folder contains the images used in the site.
-- *\_import* contains scripts to generate record pages from a CSV, link images to associated Record Page.
+- *\_import* contains scripts to generate record pages from a CSV, link images to associated record page.
 CSV needed to use those scripts.
 - *\_includes* contains content that can included into files.
 - *\_pages* contains pages of the website
-- *\_posts* contains the YML files for the record pages
+- *\_posts* contains the YML files for the record pages.
 - *\_sass* contains sass partials of our project.
 - *\_site* contains the generated site that Jekyll outputs.
 This folder is added into `.gitignore` file.